tkenning/dev.na.bambora.com/source/includes/na/take_payments/_payment_interac.md

 Interac Online is a transaction method available to Canadian merchants only.
 It allows customers to authenticate direct debits without sharing their debit card details with the merchant.

-See [here](/docs/guides/interac_online) for more information on how to implement 3D Secure.
+See [here](/docs/guides/interac_online) for more information on how to implement Interac Online.